Mochael/NotesWebsite/search_pages_markdown/How Not to be Wrong Excerpt Public Opinion Doesn't Exist.md

 - 15% preferred to leave it as is
 - 36% said Obamacare should be expanded to change the current health care system more than it currently does

-This suggests that many of the law’s opponents are to Obama’s left, not his right.
+This suggests that many of the law’s opponents are to Obama’s left, not his right (36% said it should be expanded although 37%+10% think the policy is too far left).

 Which of these news headlines are true: